 I needed a product without animal ingredients, animal testing, aluminum, parabens, petrochemicals, phthalates, and propylene glycol.

-I tried brand after brand of natural deodorants on the shelves of my natural food store.
+I tried brand after brand of natural deodorants on the shelves of my natural grocery store.

 The results?
 Not pretty.

-As I was nearing the end of my roll, a friend mentioned to me that she makes her own coconut oil deodorant using coconut oil, cornstarch or arrowroot powder, and baking soda.
+Then about 10 years ago, a friend mentioned to me that she makes her own coconut oil deodorant at home.
+The ingredients are just coconut oil, cornstarch or arrowroot powder, and baking soda.

-Still, my friend said she’d been doing it for a year with great results and that one batch lasts a long time.
+Still, my friend said she’d been doing it for a long time with great results.
+And she said one batch lasts for months.

-I had all of the ingredients in my kitchen already, and so one afternoon I took the leap.
+I had all of the ingredients in my kitchen already.
+So one afternoon I took the leap.